lukew3/lukew3/README.md

 ### Hi there 👋

+I like to make stuff.
+If you want to hire me, I'm open to Summer 2024 internships and part time work starting September 2024.
+[Link to my resume](https://github.com/lukew3/resume/releases/latest/download/lukew3_resume.pdf)

 Check out these things that I've made:
 * [mathgenerator](https://github.com/lukew3/mathgenerator) - A math problem generator with a large variety of problem types, usable as a python package.
 * [stemplayeronline.com](https://stemplayeronline.com) - A website that allows users to mix music using a stem player in their browser.